-The following exordia ad missam (tr. preludes to the mass) are short pieces that I recorded during the lockdown of 2020–21 for use by a local church at the start of its Sunday services, then being live-streamed online.
-For some of my other lockdown recordings got to: J. S. Bach’s ‘Orgelbüchlein’ : my lockdown recordings.
+The following exordia ad missam (tr. preludes to the mass) are short pieces that I recorded during the UK’s various Covid-related restrictions of 2020–21, initially for use by a local church at the start of its Sunday services, then being live-streamed online.
+Although that need is no longer pressing, I continue to add to this page.
+For some of my other lockdown recordings go to: J. S. Bach’s ‘Orgelbüchlein’ : my lockdown recordings.

 Andrew Pink performs (2020) ‘Voluntary in B-flat‘ (Six Easy Voluntaries.
 Second set.
 1891). ” … for the most part fresh and genial in character […] somewhat suggestive of Spohr in the numerous chromatic progressions.”
 (Musical Times.
 Vol. 32, No. 579 (May 1, 1891), p.
 297).